opencord/cord/docs/quickstart.md

   * 8+ CPU cores
   * 200GB+ disk
 * Access to the Internet
 * Ubuntu 14.04 LTS freshly installed (see [TBF]() for instruction on how to install Ubuntu 14.04).
 * User account used to install CORD-in-a-Box has password-less *sudo* capability (e.g., like the `ubuntu` user)

 ### Target Server on CloudLab (optional)

 If you do not have a target server available that meets the above requirements, you can borrow one on [CloudLab](https://www.cloudlab.us).
 Sign up for an account using your organization's email address and choose "Join Existing Project"; for "Project Name" enter `cord-testdrive`.

 **NOTE:** *CloudLab is supporting CORD as a courtesy.
 It is expected that you will not use CloudLab resources for purposes other than evaluating CORD.
 If, after a week or two, you wish to continue using CloudLab to experiment with or develop CORD, then you must apply for your own separate CloudLab project.*

-Once your account is approved, start an experiment using the `OnePC-Ubuntu14.04.5` profile on either the Wisconsin or Clemson cluster.
+Once your account is approved, start an experiment using the `OnePC-Ubuntu14.04.5` profile on the Wisconsin, Clemson, or Utah clusters.
 This will provide you with a temporary target server meeting the above requirements.

 Refer to the [CloudLab documentation](https://docs.cloudlab.us) for more information.

 ## Download and Run the Script

-On the target server, download the script that installs CORD-in-a-Box.
-Then run it, saving the screen output to a file called `install.out`:
+On the target server, download the script that installs CORD-in-a-Box and run it.
+The script's output is displayed and also saved to `~/cord/install.out`:

 ```
 curl -o ~/cord-in-a-box.sh https://raw.githubusercontent.com/opencord/cord/master/scripts/cord-in-a-box.sh
 bash ~/cord-in-a-box.sh -t
 ```

 The script takes a *long time* (at least two hours) to run.
 Be patient!
 If it hasn't completely failed yet, then assume all is well!

 ### Complete